Aishitha27/Bangalore-Air-Quality-Scores/README.md

 | Kasturi Nagar, Bengaluru - KSPCB         | 13.980         | Hazardous     |

-In the subset analysis, areas like Hombegowda Nagar, Jayanagar 5th Block, and Bapuji Nagar were identified as having "Good" air quality, while Hebbal, Silk Board, and BTM Layout (CPCB) exhibited "Hazardous" conditions.
-The imputation analysis, which addressed gaps in the dataset, expanded the scope of the evaluation, identifying additional "Good" areas like Shivapura_Peenya and additional "Hazardous" areas like BWSSB Kadabesanahalli (both CPCB and KSPCB) and Kasturi Nagar.
-Notably, even after imputing missing data, the areas previously classified as "Hazardous" in the subset analysis—such as Hebbal, Silk Board, and BTM Layout (CPCB)—remained in the "Hazardous" category.
+In the subset analysis, locations like *Hombegowda Nagar*, *Jayanagar 5th Block* and *Bapuji Nagar* were identified as having "Good" air quality, while *Hebbal*, *Silk Board*, and *BTM Layout (CPCB)* exhibited "Hazardous" conditions.
+The imputation analysis, which addressed gaps in the dataset, expanded the scope of the evaluation, identifying additional "Good" locations like *Shivapura_Peenya* and additional "Hazardous" locations like *BWSSB Kadabesanahalli (both CPCB and KSPCB)* and *Kasturi Nagar*.
+Notably, even after imputing missing data, the locations previously classified as "Hazardous" in the subset analysis, such as *Hebbal*, *Silk Board*, and *BTM Layout (CPCB)* remained in the same category.
 This consistency underscores the persistent air quality challenges in these zones and highlights the critical need for focused interventions.